We are a Spirited Learning Community

 - Open to the poor.

 St Clare’s College is a Catholic community committed to the holistic education of young women.
-It welcomes all who wish to share in its mission.
+It is an inclusive and welcoming community.

 St Clare’s College attempts to be a true reflection of the teachings of Jesus as espoused in the gospels.
 The College, therefore, attempts to provide a caring and just environment for staff, students and their families.

 This caring environment enables each and every member of the community to reach their God-given potential.
 It encourages staff to be confident in contributing to the full life of the College.
-It enables students to deepen their lives spiritually; to acquire personal academic excellence; and to mature into socially balanced young women ready to take their place in society.
+It enables students to deepen their lives spiritually; to acquire personal academic excellence.

 The College reflects the Catholic tradition through formal Religious Education classes, the Pastoral Care framework and programs and the quality of its prayer life and liturgies.